Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 See [Singletons](#singletons) for the implementation.

 ## Singletons
 Godot provides the [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) object [Engine](https://docs.godotengine.org/en/stable/classes/class_engine.html) that implements the method [`get_frames_per_second()`](https://docs.godotengine.org/en/stable/classes/class_engine.html#class-engine-method-get-frames-per-second) that returns the current frames-per-second.
-In general terms, a Singleton can be thought of as a global variable containing an instance of Engine.
-As the term implies, there can only be one instance of Engine and it is managed by Godot.
-As such, we don't need to create an instance of [`Engine`](https://docs.godotengine.org/en/stable/classes/class_engine.html#class-engine-method-get-frames-per-second) using `new()`.
+A Singleton is a [design pattern](https://en.wikipedia.org/wiki/Design_Patterns) used to ensure that there will only ever be one instance of a class, as an alternative to assigning an object to a global variable.
+We don't need to create an instance of [`Engine`](https://docs.godotengine.org/en/stable/classes/class_engine.html#class-engine-method-get-frames-per-second) using `new()` as the Engine is managed by Godot.

 ``` gdscript
 var fps: Label = Label.new() # Create a new Label object